thomasrobertgee/recipe-app/README.md

 ## Features

+- **AI-powered recipe generation** based on the current list of weekly specials.
 - Fetches and displays a list of recipes from the backend API.
+- A dedicated page with a structured form for managing weekly specials.
 - Clean, responsive card-based layout for recipes.
 - Click on any recipe card to view detailed ingredients and instructions in a modal view.
 - Select and deselect recipes to build a dynamic shopping list.
+- Intelligently consolidates ingredient quantities (e.g., "2 large" + "2 large" becomes "4 large").
 - User's recipe selections are saved in their browser, so their shopping list persists between sessions.
-- Intelligently consolidates ingredient quantities (e.g., "2 large" + "2 large" becomes "4 large").
-- **A dedicated page with a structured form for managing weekly specials, including price, unit, and store.**

 ---